 Email sequences are a good low-cost option.
 However, low open rates and engagement rates are a bit of a problem.

-There’s a better chance your Messenger sequences are going to be seen, and thus, a better chance that people decide to leave a review.
-The issue then becomes reaching your Amazon customers with Messenger.
+There’s a better chance your Messenger sequences are going to be seen, and thus, a better chance that people decide to click through to Amazon and leave a review.

 You won’t be able to add people to a Messenger sequence after they’ve bought from you on Amazon.
 So the best method is to run promo code campaigns with LandingCube’s Messenger chatbots.
 Then you can send a review request in a follow-up Messenger sequence.